Why Women Consider Abortion

 - Financial Benefits for Moms (to Be)

+Are you dealing with this topic on a personal level?
 Wondering what to do?
-Answer three multiple choice questions regarding your present situation.
+Answer three multiple-choice questions regarding your present situation.
 Within seconds your results will arrive on your screen.

 Seize This Opportunity: Find Out Why You Are Thinking about Abortion...